cname87/project-perform-k8es/README.md

 ### Creation of a production cluster

-A production GKE cluster, e.g. named 'ppk8es-prod', can be created using the cluster creation utility 'setup-gke-cluster.sh'.
+A production GKE cluster, e.g. named 'ppk8es-prod', can be created using the cluster creation utility 'setup-gke-cluster.sh' with the parameter -p.

 Note that the ssl certificate is only enabled on one cluster so ensure any test cluster is deleted before creating the production cluster.